DragonFrai/Ferrum/README.md

     | SimpleCase
     with
         interface IError with
-            member this.Reason =
+            member this.Message =
                 match this with
                 | SimpleCase -> "Some simple error case"
-            member this.Source =
+            member this.InnerError =
                 ValueNone

 type ComplexError =